FreudCat/natural-language-processing/instructions.md

     }   underneath "entry"
 - in the dev folder, include: devServer: {
     port: 3000
-  },    port need to be diff than the 8080 local host one
+  },    port need to be different than the port for the local server

-- in the server, make sure the port number is 8080
+- add "webpack-dev-server": "^3.11.0" to devdependencies in package.json
+- go to server.js in server folder and type app.use(express.static("dist")); to provide an entry point
+- go to index.html in views and add the path to the main.js file in the dist folder like you would for any js file (won't need any other ref files since everything will be in the dist folder - we will also get rid this main.js connection in a little bit )

 - See code on how to do a fetch request when there are two diff servers
-- each time you add something, delete the dist folder and use npm run build to recreate the new dist folder with your new assets, etc
+- Add clean webpack - see section below
 - install html webpack plugin: npm i -D html-webpack-plugin
 - require plugin at top of webpack config: const htmlWebpackPlugin = require("html-webpack-plugin")
 - add